esrlabs/northstar/README.md

 In order to create your own northstar packages, you will also need to generate a keypair that subsequently will be used to generate and verify the signatures of your images.

-Once the packages are created, they are stored in a registry directory.
-This registry needs to be configured later when starting the northstar runtime.
+Once the packages are created, they are stored in a repository directory.
+This repository needs to be configured later when starting the northstar runtime.

 ## Configuring and Running Northstar